Akasha53/Hacking-tool/README.md

 - pip install requirements.txt

-You will need, for the bruteforces, to follow the instruction to have the program work:
+You will need, for the bruteforces, to follow the instructions bellow to have the program working as you wish:
 - one go to the website
 - then copy the xpath of the fill to bruteforce
 - press enter, then the program will start, enjoy!